cincuranet/blog/_posts/2016-01-24-233545-my-bash-like-prompt-in-powershell.md

 <!-- excerpt -->

 In your PowerShell profile (`$PROFILE`) you can specify `Prompt` function and have the prompt whatever you like.
-The main part for me is having the blank line, followed by current path on one line and the "real" prompt on new one.
+The mine is the blank line, followed by current path and the "real" prompt on new line.
 From `Bash` I'm used to `$` as a prompt and `#` as root (or `Administrator` in Windows case) respectively.
 I also change the title of the window to include `ADMIN: ` prefix, just to see it there as well, i.e. for Alt-Tab.
 Finally I also replace the path from `USERPROFILE` environment variable (if it's there) in current path by `~`.

 Here's how it looks like.